juliawatson/bert-social-attitudes/papineau/mlm_scoring/README.md

 # bert_gender: papineau stimuli - mlm_scoring method

-The key difference between this approach and the simple/direct approach (in ../simple) is that, rather than using p(actress|context), we use a masked language modeling approach.
+The key difference between this approach and the simple/direct approach (in ../simple) is that, rather than directly using p(role_noun|context), we approximate it based on the probabilities of the other words in the sentence.
 This allows us to use their full set of stimuli.

 This draws on:
 * Nangia et al. (2020) https://arxiv.org/pdf/2010.00133.pdf